 We’ll walk you through what you need to know about these theories.

-What are nursing theories?
+What is nursing theory?

 Nursing theories are the cornerstone of quality nursing practice.
-They’ve been used for a long time — since Florence Nightingale introduced the first nursing theory back around 1860.
+They’ve been used for a long time — since Florence Nightingale introduced the first nursing theory around 1860.

 What is the nursing metaparadigm?